michael85731/Socket-practice/README.md

 ./client IP PortNumber
 ```

-> Note 1: IP is depends on where you place the server file(after compile).
+> IP is depends on where you place the server file(after compile).

-> Note 2: PortNumber is depends on server, you have to type the port number that server is listening.
+> PortNumber is depends on server, you have to type the port number that server is listening.

 ***